yoterel/iCatcher/README.md

 `git clone https://github.com/yoterel/iCatcher.git`

-# Step 2: Navigate to the Baby-Eye-Tracker directory, then create a virtual environment.
+# Step 2: Navigate to the iCatcher directory, then create a virtual environment.

 ## Using virtual env: